 (4) A hearing fee is payable —

-(a) if a court or a Registrar directs a time within which the fee must be paid — within that time; or
+(a) if a court or a registrar directs a time within which the fee must be paid — within that time; or

 (b) in any other case — at the time when a date is fixed for the hearing of the proceedings.

-(5) Subject to subregulation (7), a Registrar must not accept an application for filing in any registry unless any filing fee under subregulation (1) has been paid.
+(5) Subject to subregulation (7), a registrar must not accept an application for filing in any registry unless any filing fee under subregulation (1) has been paid.

 (6) Subject to subregulation (7), if, in relation to an application, a hearing fee payable under subregulation (1) is unpaid —